afriedman412/sayswho/README.md

 # SaysWho
 **SaysWho** is a Python package for identifying and attributing quotes in text.
 It uses a combination of logic and grammer to find quotes and their speakers, then uses a [coreferencing model](https://explosion.ai/blog/coref) to better clarify who is speaking.
 It's built on [Textacy](https://textacy.readthedocs.io/en/latest/) and [SpaCy](https://spacy.io/).

 ## Notes
 - Corefencing is an experimental feature not fully integrated into SpaCy, and the current pipeline is built on SpaCy 3.4.
 I haven't had any problems using it with SpaCy 3.5+, but it takes some finesse to navigate the different versions.

+- SaysWho grew out of a larger project for analyzing newspaper articles from Lexis between ~250 and ~2000 words, and it is optimized to navitage the syntax and common errors particular to that text.

-- I wrote this package as part of a larger project with a better-defined goal.
-The output of this version is kind of open-ended, and possible not as useful as it could be.
+- The output of this version is kind of open-ended, and possibly not as useful as it could be.
 HTML viz is coming, but I'm open to any suggestions about how this could be more useful!

 ## Installation
 Install and update using [pip](https://pip.pypa.io/en/stable/):